Twitchkidd/gfcom-dep-2020/content/blog/boots-economics/index.md

 // Sweet, looks like remark-images might work, remark's use() is chainable, but what's the url going to be?

 Alright, Layout is ... well, it's something.
 PostBody is done.

+/// Aaand got all the assets moved, posts moved, images moved, urls changed, I think I know how I'm going to get this working, Ryan is coming over in a minute to help identify some tools I'm going to try and sell, and we're going to call it a day!

+Oh, the paperwork.
+Okay, well, I have to do that tomorrow morning before I do anything else, for realz.
+Goodnight, and best wishes y'all! ~g